rcrowther/django-img/README.md

 FreeImageField.
 This skips path length verification on forms.
 Both this module, AND Django core, set and truncate lengths on upload.
 If you prefer that a user can upload files with any length of filename, but that the filename will be truncated, then use this.

 ### Images in other models
+<b>Warning:</b> The attitude of this app is that the Image/Reform model *is* the image.
+If the model you intend is an image (you want to add captions, alt texts, semantic markup, credits etc.) then you should be using [Image subclassing](# Creating new Image-handling tables).
+These fields are intended for when you attach an image to some other model..